kksuresh25/Cancer-AI/README.md

 ## How to use

-The following walks through the workflow for using Cancer-AI
+The following is the recommended workflow for using the Cancer-AI platform:

-1.
+1. Use the `pip install` command to ensure Python packages match those found in `requirements.txt`
+2. Download a folder to your local machine (of the ML algorithm that you would like to use)
+3. Input data you would like to test in `paper_test_data` in the exact same format as the examples already entered
+4.

 ## More information
 The following paper further details the methodology and applications of our platform: "Computational algorithms for in silico profiling of activating mutations in cancer" (https://doi.org/10.1007/s00018-019-03097-2)